 Navarro v.
 Mountain View

-The suit was filed in United States District Court for the Northern District of California by six plaintiffs on behalf of all persons who live in RVs and other oversized vehicles in the city.
-The lawsuit argues that the citywide RV parking ban is unconstitutional, inhumane, and disproportionately impacts people with disabilities, in violation of federal and state law.
+The class action lawsuit was first filed in the United States District Court for the Northern District of California last summer by six plaintiffs on behalf of all persons who live in RVs and other oversized vehicles in Mountain View.
+The lawsuit asserted that the citywide RV parking ban was unconstitutional, inhumane, and disproportionately impacted people with disabilities, in violation of federal and state law.

-All the plaintiffs have strong ties to Mountain View—whether they receive health care for chronic conditions, work in the city, or have children in the school district.
-Through health care, resources, family, and friends, RV residents often have a strong support network that otherwise would not exist if they left the area.
-They have all lived in the city for years, some up to decades.
+The plaintiffs in the lawsuit all have strong ties to Mountain View—where they receive health care for chronic conditions, work in the city, or have children in the school district.
+They have all lived in the city for years, some for decades.
+Through health care, resources, family, and friends, these residents have strong support networks that they stand to lose if forced to leave the area.

 Enforcement of the RV parking ban by the city of Mountain View would have unfairly impacted people with disabilities, Spanish-speaking families, and people of color, all of whom already experience homelessness at disproportionate rates.
 These kinds of parking ordinances effectively punish residents for not having traditional homes or the financial ability to afford permanent housing, all while subjecting low-income residents to the constant threat of excessive fees, seizure of their home and belongings, and banishment from their community.